aishupadhu/Cyclistic-R/README.md

 }</code></pre>
 <p>Combine the 12 data set into one big data frame.</p>
 <pre class="r"><code>Combined_trips &lt;- bind_rows(c2021_05, c2021_06, c2021_07, c2021_08, c2021_09, c2021_10, c2021_11, c2021_12, c2022_01, c2022_02, c2022_03, c2022_04)</code></pre>
-<p>Checked the first few rows and the last few rows of the big data set.
+<p>Checked the first few rows of the big data set.
 Made sure the count of the number of rows created in the new copy is the same as the combined data sets.</p>
 <pre class="r"><code>head(Combined_trips)</code></pre>